Bayer sells Interventional device unit to Boston Scientific

-FRANKFURT (Reuters) - Bayer AG (BAYGn.DE) on Thursday said it agreed to sell its Interventional device business to Boston Scientific (BSX.N) for $415 million in cash, a deal that is expected to close in the second half of 2014.
+FRANKFURT, May 15 (Reuters) - Bayer AG on Thursday said it agreed to sell its Interventional device business to Boston Scientific for $415 million in cash, a deal that is expected to close in the second half of 2014.

 Boston Scientific will expand its portfolio of solutions to treat peripheral vascular disease and include systems used in cardiology, radiology and peripheral vascular procedures.